cobbzilla/mobiletto/README.md

     async write (path, generatorOrReadableStream)

-    // Remove a file, or recursively delete a directory async remove (path, recursive = false, quiet = false)
+    // Remove a file, or recursively delete a directory
+    // returns a string of a single path removed, or an array of multiple paths removed async remove (path, recursive = false, quiet = false)